-The first lawsuit came in 1997.
+The first cancer lawsuit came in 1997.
 However, it was successfully defended by the pharmaceutical giant when they were able to avoid disclosing talcum test results and other internal documents.5

-It was not until recently that lawsuits against Johnson & Johnson have gotten deep enough into the discovery stage to uncover damning internal memos that suggest the company knew of the dangers, but hid them for years.
+It was not until recently that product liability lawsuits against Johnson & Johnson have gotten deep enough into the discovery stage to uncover damning internal memos that suggest the company knew of the dangers, but hid them for years.

 These documents, as reported in a special report by Reuters,6 revealed numerous attempts to cover up the problem, including:

 - An extensive, but ultimately futile, lobbying campaign in the 1970s with the U.S. Food and Drug Administration (FDA) to allow cosmetic talcum powder products to contain up to 1% asbestos,